A genial experimentalist and theoretician

 Enrico Fermi was involved in the Manhattan Project led by Robert Oppenheimer during the Second World War.
 He participates in the conception of the first atomic bomb dropped on Hiroshima, on August 6, 1945.
 On August 9 a second bomb, based on plutonium, wass dropped on Nagasaki.

 On august 28, Fermi wrote a long letter to Eduardo Amaldi, remained in Italy, “It was a work of great scientific interest and having helped end a war that threatened to go on for months even years has undoubtedly been a source of satisfaction. ”

 Enrico Fermi contributed also to the conception of the H-bomb by the United States.

 After the war, although remaining in the United States, Fermi devoted himself to research.
 He founded a new school of physics in Chicago.
 He had close relationships with the Italian physicists and assisted in the rebuilding of Italian physics.
-One can say that there exist a is Fermi's school, characterized by close association between experimentalists and theoreticians.
+One can say that there exist a Fermi’s school, characterized by close association between experimentalists and theoreticians.

 Other articles on the subject « Discoveries »